jandrewyoung/StringSort/readme.txt

 LSD Development Notes:
 I implemented the Pad function to allow strings of different sizes to be sorted by padding the left side of the string with the smallest character in the alphabet being used.
+Basechar is used to keep the index of the character corresponding to 0 through R-1 as opposed to its actual ASCII value.

 MSD development notes:
 As soon as I read about MSD and the way it creates bucket lists, I thought there must ways